Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Popular Neural Network Architectures

 \subsection{Feedforward Neural Networks}

-The Feedforward Neural Network (FNN), also known as a multilayer perceptron (MLP), serves as the foundational architecture for deep learning.
-It is a universal approximator capable of modeling complex nonlinear mappings between inputs and outputs.
+The Feedforward Neural Network (FNN), also known as a multilayer perceptron (MLP) \citep{rumelhart1986learning}, is the foundational architecture for deep learning.
+The Universal Approximation Theorem (recalled in Section~\ref{sec:fnn-basis}) guarantees that FNNs can represent arbitrarily complex nonlinear mappings between inputs and outputs.